Vascular and Interventional Radiology Fellowship

-The fellowship provides a broad range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
+The Vascular and Interventional Radiology Fellowship provides a broad range of diagnostic and therapeutic vascular and nonvascular experience while allowing participation in a variety of cases, both as primary operator and as instructor and supervisor to residents performing cases.
 Additional experience is provided in MR angiography and CT angiography diagnostic exams.

 The variety of cases encountered during the Fellowship is extensive and includes the evaluation and treatment of:

 - Peripheral vascular disease